-The delicious meats of Canada beckon carnivores like us from opposite ends of the park.
-Le Cellier is one of the most popular restaurants at Walt Disney World, and it has a legion of fans.
-While we like the restaurant, we don’t believe it’s as great as many make it out to be.
+We can understand the appeal of Le Cellier: the delicious meats of Canada beckon carnivores like us from opposite ends of the park.
+We typically pay out of pocket when dining here, as this restaurant is not a good value on the Disney Dining Plan because it requires two credits.
 Le Cellier is located in Epcot’s World Showcase in the Canada pavilion.
 Le Cellier participates in the Disney Dining Plan.
 It also accepts the Tables in Wonderland card for a 20% discount.

 This isn’t always an issue, but it sometimes happens.
 That is enough to knock it down a rung for me.
 Beyond that, the food is generally good, it’s just not as good as other Signature Restaurants.
 For example, the nearby Yachtsman Steakhouse trounces Le Cellier as far as Walt Disney World steakhouses go.

 As far as theme goes, Le Cellier feels like a steakhouse you’d find in Canada.
 While the lighting and decor of the restaurant are fabulous, the spacing of the tables leaves a bit to be desired–but it’s not as bad in Le Cellier as in other restaurants.
 It’s also nice that Le Cellier’s theming isn’t simply a caricature of Canada.

 It is a good restaurant, no doubt, and the service is great, but there are some better restaurants at Walt Disney World, especially at Le Cellier’s price points.
 I think a big part of Le Cellier’s reputation is premised upon the value it used to offer on the Disney Dining Plan.

 This is not to say that Le Cellier is bad.
 It’s still a very good restaurant, and has great options for appetizers (the Canadian Cheddar Cheese Soup is universally loved), entrees, and desserts.
 Beyond that, the bread service is excellent, and Le Cellier is a beer-lover’s paradise with several great options from Unibroue.